zcrayman/tut-rest/1/README.ftl.md

 ### Design your resource URIs

-While these resources will be represented by a class in code, you must first decide the REST API, as this will drive the design of the code that implements the API and so the implementation of the resources.
+While these resources will be represented by a class in code, you must first decide the REST API.
+That is because the REST API will drive the design of code and the implementation of the resources.

 Each resource needs to be addressable by a URI.
 In addition, the address implies the relationship between each of the resources.